All Episodes

 Well, yeah, but do you want to be thrown down on the ground and have to show your papers?

-Yeah, well, so I think that if ICE has reasonable suspicion to ask someone for their papers, they should be allowed to do that.
+Yeah, so I think that if ICE has reasonable suspicion to ask someone for their papers, they should be allowed to do that.

-I just generally because of who they're involved in, and there's been an investigation into these people.
+And there's been an investigation into these people.

 Most ICE agents aren't just going around and rounding up people for any reason.